paotirado/up206-paola/README.md

 # up206-paola
 ## Paola Tirado Escareno
-*2nd- year MURP, Transporation Policy & Planning*
+*Master of Urban & Regional Planning Candidate '22, Transporation Policy & Planning*
 > Interests:
 - Urban history
-- Urban design
+- Design
 - Transportation
 - Participatory planning
 ### UP 206A Introduction to GIS
 This course will analyze foundations of spatial data science and review the basics of programming with Python.
 #### Project Ideas